We’ve visited Venice multiple times, and my favourite was definitely the time we visited Venice in April.

 And so much more.

-If you’re up on the tower when the bells ring, know that it’s LOUD.
+If you’re up on the tower when the bells ring, know it’s LOUD.
 It’s probably not the best to be up if you’re sensitive to noises.

 Does it rain in Venice in April?
 Or does Venice flood in April?